-Although George Washington’s 1781 victory at Yorktown pushed the British into peace talks, hostilities did not end there, with the final fight taking place over 8,000 miles from Virginia.
+Although George Washington’s 1781 victory at Yorktown pushed the British into peace talks, hostilities did not end there, with the final showdown taking place over 8,000 miles from Virginia.

 Not merely a local struggle, the American Revolution ignited a world war as France and Spain rushed to support the American Patriots against the British Empire.
 Although small skirmishes continued in the U.S. until the signing of the Treaty of Paris in 1783, the last major battle of the worldwide conflict broke out off the coast of India.